HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 At this time we are not expecting match responders to organize identities according to the same standards match requestors are today, though in a future version of this IG we do expect responding systems to organize records on unique individual identities as established in the Guidance on Identity Assurance and Patient Matching sections of this guide.

 - Matching and searching **SHOULD** be identity-to-identity, not Record-to-Record.
 - Match output **SHOULD** contain every record of every candidate identity, subject to volume limits
 - Linkage between records **SHOULD** be indicated by the Patient.link field
 - Records **SHOULD** be ordered first by identity, then by score vs. the input
 - Identities (sets of records) **SHOULD** be ordered by score vs. the input as per: "The response from an 'mpi' query is a bundle containing patient records, ordered from most likely to least likely."

-If a match implementation supports creating a golden record to summarize the identity, match output **SHOULD** contain that record as well
+If a match implementation supports creating a Golden Record to summarize the identity, match output **SHOULD** contain that record as well

 - For example, it may have an opinion on the patient's current address and consolidate demographics that were distributed across records

 A match implementation **SHOULD** enable Manual Stewardship of the partitioning based on identity

 - This involves specifying not just the current state, but constraints on future states of the partitioning as records arrive or are updated
 - While this document does not describe the form or process for such manual stewardship, it is suggested that the output of $match should support such contribution by providing the information on the records such that the doctor (or other authenticated user trusted with PII for specific people of interest) might spot the problem.

 Example: Suppose that a doctor at a clinic looks up a new patient in their regional HIE in order to get a more complete medical record and sees a surprising diagnosis.
 This could arise due to several possibilities: 1) the patient has a diagnosis that was unknown to the doctor, 2) the HIE has another patient’s record mixed into the identity of the patient of interest (an error in partitioning), 3) the clinician is simply looking at the wrong patient’s information.
 In all three cases, the patient’s care might be improved if the doctor reviews the set of records that constitute the identity.
 If the problem is the second case above, both the care of this patient and perhaps others might be improved if the doctor could contribute to how these records are partitioned.